-Lunar calibration
+Lunar Calibration

-Several GOES-15 Imager datasets were acquired during the PLT.
-The main objective of these tests was to observe the lunar images as soon as possible in order to establish a baseline for future study of instrument degradation.
+Several GOES-15 Imager datasets were acquired during the PLT so as to observe the lunar images as soon as possible in order to establish a baseline for future study of instrument degradation.
 While not intended, lunar images may allow an attempt on absolute calibration, although this theory has not been fully researched.
 Note that the image discontinuities are due to the relative changes in the satellite and moon geometry.